Price losses in Bitcoin, XRP and Polkadot

 Polkadot

-In the deep red numbers went for the Polkadot course, which had to give up over 20.62 percent.
-Polkadot is trading at $ 28.20.
+The crash of the Polkadot course led to a minus of 8.49 percent.
+Polkadot is trading at $ 29.21.

 To the current Polkadot course